carehart/kubevela.io/docs/case-studies/gitops.md

 #### Apply the files in `clusters/`

-After storing bellow files in the Git config repo, we need to apply the GitOps config files in `clusters/` manually.
+After storing the files in your Git config repo, apply the GitOps config files in `clusters/` manually.

-First, apply the `clusters/infra.yaml` to cluster, we can see that the MySQL in `infrastructure/` is automatically deployed:
+First, apply the `clusters/infra.yaml`, and the MySQL in `infrastructure/` is automatically deployed:

 ```shell
 vela up -f clusters/infra.yaml